-Note: This article benefited from two rounds of feedback from me (June 2016 and March 2017), which the authors have been gracious enough to acknowledge in personal communications.
+Disclaimer: I was asked to provide two rounds of feedback for this article (June 2016 and March 2017), which the authors have been gracious enough to acknowledge in personal communications.
 Despite having provided extensive statistical consultation and copyediting, I cannot take credit for the ideas presented in the paper.

 Looking back, looking forward, living in the moment: Understanding the individual temporal perspectives of secondary school EFL learners (Rebecca L. Oxford)